 If two clients go through the same firewall, they will not be able to connect to the same server at the same time.
-Stormshield Network's intrusion prevention engine will block packets received by
+Stormshield Network's intrusion prevention engine will block packets received by the second client.

 After 5 minutes, the intrusion prevention engine will deem the session too old and will allow the second client to take over.